 Cash is carried at fair value using a Level 1 fair value measurement.
 The carrying value of receivables and accounts payable approximate their fair value because of the short-term nature of these instruments.

 Credit risk

 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's primary exposure to credit risk is on its bank accounts.
-This risk is managed by using major banks that have a high credit quality financial institution as determined by rating agencies.
-Credit risk is assessed as low.
+The Company is not exposed to credit risk.